 Kira, W.O.L.F.’s littlest resident, came to the Sanctuary after many months in foster care and a journey of over 1500 miles.
 Early in December 2018, Kira was surrendered as a stray to a shelter in Philadelphia.
 She was originally labeled as a Czechoslovakian wolf dog by the shelter.
-After identifying her owner using her microchip information, the shelter discovered that not only was the individual who surrendered Kira as a stray the actual owner but that the woman claimed to own wolf dogs.
+After identifying her owner using her microchip information, the shelter discovered that not only was the individual who surrendered Kira as a stray the actual owner, but also that the woman claimed to own wolf dogs.
 It was also discovered that Kira was said to have wolf content.
-As it is illegal to privately own wolf dogs in PA without a license, and the owner was unlicensed, the PA Game Commission quickly became involved in the matter.
+As private ownership of wolf dogs in Pennsylvania is illegal without a license, and the owner was unlicensed, the Pennsylvania Game Commission quickly became involved in the matter.

-While the information about Kira’s background was coming to light, Pawsitively Purrfect Rescue, a PA rescue organization was able to pull Kira from the shelter and place her in foster care.
+While the information about Kira’s background was coming to light, Pawsitively Purrfect Rescue, a Pennsylvania rescue organization, was able to pull Kira from the shelter and place her in foster care.
 Because controversy on social media was starting to swirl around Kira’s wolf content, her foster Mom hurried to the Philadelphia shelter to bring her home.
 As she walked Kira to her car, Kira panicked and was terrified out on the street.
 She started rearing and choking herself with the leash, as well as “alligator” rolling.
-Her foster Mom quickly got Kira to her truck where she promptly jumped in – desperate for some peace and quiet.
+Her foster Mom quickly got Kira to her truck where she promptly jumped in, desperate for some peace and quiet.

-Once it was determined that Kira could indeed have wolf content, the PA Game Commission ordered a DNA test to find out for sure.
-On December 19, Kira’s foster Mom, who was also a vet tech, provided Kira’s blood sample to a wildlife DNA testing laboratory in PA.
+Once it was determined that Kira could indeed have wolf content, the Pennsylvania Game Commission ordered a DNA test to find out for sure.
+On December 19, Kira’s foster Mom, who was also a vet tech, provided Kira’s blood sample to a wildlife DNA testing laboratory in Pennsylvania.
 As the results from a DNA test can take weeks to complete, Kira was able to continue living in foster care.
 Her foster Mom bonded very strongly with the little girl and hoped that the test would show that Kira was a dog so she could be adopted.
 Unfortunately, the DNA results from the laboratory indicated that Kira was nearly 30% wolf.
 Her fate was now sealed.
-If she could not find placement out-of-state or at a licensed facility in PA, the PA Game Commission would confiscate and euthanasize her.
+If she could not find placement out-of-state or at a licensed facility in Pennsylvania, the Pennsylvania Game Commission would confiscate and euthanize her.
 Kira was now in serious jeopardy.

-Pawsitively Purrfect Rescue tried local licensed facilities but they were all full and could not take her.
-Eventually they contacted W.O.L.F. to see if we could assist in finding Kira new placement.
-Because she was more than 1500 hundred miles from Colorado, W.O.L.F. tried to find placement for Kira on the East Coast or in the Midwest where she would not endure transportation that would take several days.
+Pawsitively Purrfect Rescue tried local licensed facilities, but they were all full and could not take her.
+Eventually, they contacted W.O.L.F. to see if we could assist in finding Kira a new placement.
+Because she was more than 1500 hundred miles from Colorado, W.O.L.F. tried to find placement for Kira on the East Coast or in the Midwest, where she would not endure transportation that would take several days.
 No other sanctuary was able to take Kira since most wolf dog sanctuaries and rescues are at capacity all of the time.
 The situation for Kira was now becoming desperate.

 Kira was quite shy as she made her way around her new habitat.
 She wanted nothing to do with her caretakers and avoided them whenever possible.
 She did have an excellent appetite and began to eat almost immediately after her long journey to safety.
 She would pace her enclosure constantly and howl mournfully throughout the day.
 We decided that it would be best to introduce her to Takoda as soon as possible.

-Kira was moved into a new enclosure and Takoda was brought in on a leash.
+Kira was moved into a new enclosure, and Takoda was brought in on a leash.
 There was no fence in between them, and both Kira and Takoda were more interested in sniffing the enclosure than interacting with each other.
-When they did interact it was still standoffish and slightly aggressive but nothing like we had seen through the fence.
-Then all of a sudden, a switch seemed to flip for Kira and she started dropping into a play bow and racing around the enclosure.
-This caused a 180 in Takoda’s behavior as well and he immediately wanted to join in the game.
-The change was so dramatic that the keepers felt it okay to let Takoda off the leash and the two raced around the enclosure playing nonstop for the next 30 minutes before collapsing next to each other to take a nap.
+When they did interact, it was still standoffish and slightly aggressive but nothing like we had seen through the fence.
+Then all of a sudden, a switch seemed to flip for Kira, and she started dropping into a play bow and racing around the enclosure.
+This caused a 180-degree turn in Takoda’s behavior as well, and he immediately wanted to join in the game.
+The change was so dramatic that the keepers felt it okay to let Takoda off the leash, and the two raced around the enclosure, playing nonstop for the next thirty minutes before collapsing next to each other to take a nap.